 The four central boxes represent the individuals and roles most directly involved with someone in circumstances similar to Malcolm's.
-They undertake the most challenging practical and emotional work to access, secure, and make support available as the individual's cognitive condition deteriorates.
+They undertake

 The surrounding white boxes symbolise the necessary services and supports, which are often commissioned separately from those providing them.